 Do I need goods in transit insurance for removals?

-When you transport goods under a hire and rewards contract, including if you’re operating a domestic or commercial removals firm, the responsibility for those items is yours.
+When you transport goods under a hire and reward contract, including if you’re operating a domestic or commercial removals firm, the responsibility for those items is yours.
 That means you’ll be left out of pocket if those items are lost, stolen, or damaged en route.
 You’ll therefore want goods in transit insurance to protect both yourself and your clients.

 Clients will want the reassurance that they’ll be reimbursed if something goes wrong, and will likely ask about your insurance coverage before signing a contract.
 Few home movers or businesses will agree to have their items transported by you without this protection in place.